- SANS Training/Education

 The method that is best for you will depend on a number of factors, including time, cost, and how you learn best.
 Some students prefer conferences because the material is presented live, in a short period of time, and you can interact directly with an instructor to ask questions.
 Some prefer online training because it is convenient and you can work at your own pace, though it takes discipline to make the time in your schedule to learn the material.
 Others prefer the Mentor Sessions as they are smaller classes; taught at a slower pace and in a local setting.

-There are 5 National Conferences which are our premier events that feature additional evening talks, Vendor expo and lunch activities and the networking opportunity with many other attendees.
-Regular Conference events do not include Vendor expos, lunch activities and evening talks.
+SANS offers both National and Regional Conferences which may feature additional evening talks, Vendor expo and lunch activities and the networking opportunity with many other attendees.

-Community SANS events offer their own advantages (smaller class vs. more people, lower cost vs. additional activities) and of course schedule or travel can sometimes be the determining factor.
-These community events feature SANS Certified instructors and are held in various locations around the world and are led by real world practitioners trained by SANS Fellows.
+Community SANS events offer their own advantages (smaller class vs. more people, lower travel/hotel cost vs. additional activities) and of course schedule or travel can sometimes be the determining factor.
+These community events feature fully trained SANS instructors who are real world practitioners.
+The events are held in various locations around the world and offer you the opportunity to network with professionals from your own local community.

 There are no official prerequisites.
 However, students should be aware of the technical level of the course they wish to take.
 Information Security Officer training is intended as an introductory level track for those just getting started in security.
 SANS Security Essentials is a basic level course, targeted at students who have at least some familiarity with security concepts, networking, and operating system administration.
 To test your knowledge of TCP /IP see www.sans.org/conference/tcpip_quiz.php.